moseschmiedel/bachelor-thesis/text/thesis.typ

 == Hardware
 Both device types of the localization system are built with the same hardware and differ only in firmware.
 Every device consist of a NUCLEO-WL55JC
-@noauthor_nucleo-wl55jc_nodate this is a evaluation board for the the STM32WL55JC microcontroller @noauthor_stm32wl55jc_nodate developed and manufactured by
+@noauthor_nucleo-wl55jc_nodate this is a evaluation board for the STM32WL55JC microcontroller @noauthor_stm32wl55jc_nodate developed and manufactured by
 STMicroelectronics (ST) @noauthor_stmicroelectronics_nodate.
 This board features LoRa transceiver, an integrated programmer and debugger, connectors for the GPIO pins of the microcontroller and easy power supply over Micro-USB.
 This solution was chosen for several reasons.
 Most important is of course that the hardware satisfies the basic requirements imposed by the goal of this thesis to implement and evaluate a mobile RSSI-based LoRa localization system.
-This criterium is fulfilled by the NUCLEO-WL55JC evaluation board because it provides an integrated LoRa transceiver with built-in RSSI measurement and promises comparatively low power consumption in the datasheet @noauthor_stm32wl55xx_2022.
+This criterion is fulfilled by the NUCLEO-WL55JC evaluation board because it provides an integrated LoRa transceiver with built-in RSSI measurement and promises comparatively low power consumption in the datasheet @noauthor_stm32wl55xx_2022.
 Another reason for which the NUCLEO-WL55JC was chosen is the benefit of using prebuilt hardware with a big ecosystem like that of ST. This allows for rapid prototyping